lmccart/itp-critical-apis/README.md

 There will be three projects during the class.
 The first two will have more specific guidelines, and the final project will be open.
 For the first two projects, you may actually implement something, or you may present a conceptual mock-up of an idea.
 The final project must be something you actually create, not just a concept.
 It may expand on one of the earlier projects.

+The technical workshops in the class will use JavaScript.
+You are welcome to use any language or tool for your work.

 # Syllabus